AGI remains unsolved.

 Does the model need to be multimodal to be tested?

-How will you test open source models?
+How do you test open-source models?
 Which provider do you use?

-If a model is open source and not available via API by the model creator we will use another public model provider.
+If a model selected for verification is open source and not available via API by the model creator we will use another public model provider.
 This includes companies like Baseten or TogetherAI.

 What cost metric will you report?